ValloCycle Bike-Share Program

-The ValloCycle Bike-Share Program is an agreement between the University of Montevallo and the city to offer bicycle rentals to the surrounding community.
-Annual membership fees amount to roughly $2 per month for adults and $1 per month for a child.
+The ValloCycle Bike-Share Program is a mutual agreement between the University of Montevallo and Montevallo city to offer bicycle rentals to the surrounding community.
+The annual membership fees amount is roughly $2 per month for adults and $1 per month for children.

 History

 Inspired by an educational webinar on bike-sharing programs worldwide, members of the Montevallo city council engaged students within the university's environmental studies program to research the feasibility of such a program within Montevallo.

-Early program development centered around a desire to distance the program from the features of both other campus bike-share programs in the area (which served only university populations) and large-scale corporate programs (which required that members both possess credit cards and accept usage fees based on specific time increments for every bicycle rental).
+The early development of the bike-share program had the goal of distinguishing itself from both existing campus bike-share programs, which were solely geared towards university populations, and large-scale corporate programs that required members to possess credit cards and accept usage fees based on specific time increments for every bicycle rental.
+The program's emphasis on differentiation was a key factor in shaping its initial programming.

 In a community bicycle donation drive, over 100 bicycles were received from various sources.
-Students from the environmental club spent several months repairing 35 used bicycles of all types and sizes for future use in the program.
+Students from the environmental club spent several months repairing 35 used bicycles of all types and sizes for use in the program.
 Bicycles were outfitted with various parts from local businesses, and were given logos of the sponsoring businesses to display.

 The ValloCycle Bike-Share Program debuted October 14, 2011, in conjunction with the University of Montevallo's 114th Founder's Day celebration of sustainability.
 During that same month, the ValloCycle volunteer committee was also incorporated as an official recreational board underneath the supervision of the City of Montevallo.

 Memberships can also be paid for through community service, with rental rights granted at the completion of 10 volunteer service hours within Montevallo.